blrobin2/blrobin2.github.io/_posts/2025-04-01-the-battle-of-algiers.md

 Pontecorvo worked with Ennio Morricone on the score as a final bit of brilliance.
 Morricone deftly keeps his score in the background, keeping time more than adding triumph.
 But his Theme of Ali — dude, it sounds like "Born Slippy" by Underworld!

-In <a href="https://boxd.it/9gnFsH" rel="nofollow">a review for <i>Pépé le Moko</i></a>, I said that that film brought The Casbah to life more than any film I've seen.
+In <a href="https://boxd.it/9gnFsH" target="_blank" rel="noopener">a review for <i>Pépé le Moko</i></a>, I said that that film brought The Casbah to life more than any film I've seen.
 This one goes further, but having seen <i>Pépé le Moko</i>, seeing familiar streets and rooftops added another layer of realism to this movie.

 Costa-Gavras's <i>Z</i> felt similar to me, and it makes sense—Costa-Gavras cites this film as an influence.
 From <i>Children of Men</i> to <i>Dunkirk</i>, this film remains a touchstone for contemporary directors who want to make their war films feel more "real."
 Even Stanley Kubrick, who faked the moon landing, was duped by this movie!